IoanaCristescu15/crewai-agent/README.md

 - **Meeting Notes Scribe**: Processes meeting inputs into structured, actionable notes
 - **Code Review Assistant**: Analyzes code for issues and provides improvement suggestions

+### Additional Components
+- **Nanda Provider (`digital_twin_nanda.py`)**: Exposes the meeting agent through the NANDA server so the digital twin can answer inbound messages; set the Anthropic credentials plus `DOMAIN_NAME`, optional TLS paths, and run the script to launch the provider.

+### Agent + Adapter Overview
+The agent turns meeting inputs into a short, first-person reply that sounds like the student.
+It adds clear next steps and keeps the tone consistent.
+It can read prior conversation turns to stay aligned with context.
+We expose the agent through the NANDA provider by running `digital_twin_nanda.py`.
+The script serves an HTTP endpoint.
+It accepts a message and optional history and returns a reply.

+### Adapter Feedback
+Some README instructions are confusing.
+The environment variables are listed in different places, and TLS setup is not grouped.
+The difference between localhost and domain modes is easy to miss.
+I also had trouble seeing the agent on the website.
+Aditionally, a curl example and a basic health endpoint would make verification easier.

 ### Tools Available
 - **URL Reader**: Fetches and extracts text from web pages
 - **PDF Reader**: Extracts text from local PDF files